AMaestroG/condadodecastilla.com/testing_evaluation_strategy.md

 This strategy will evolve as the system grows in complexity and features.
 Regular review and adaptation of the testing and evaluation approach will be necessary.
 ```

+## Troubleshooting

+If `npm run test:puppeteer` exits immediately or shows a connection error, the embedded PHP server may not have started correctly.

+1. Check `/tmp/php-server.log` for startup messages or errors.
+2. Make sure no other service is using port `8080`.
+3. Stop stray PHP processes with `pkill -f 'php -S'` and rerun the tests.

+You can also launch the server manually with `php -S localhost:8080` and confirm it responds at <http://localhost:8080> before executing the test suite.